corigne/dot-neovim/README.md

 # NVIMIS

-Nvim configs ported from my old vimscript configs to lua, with some additions inspired and borrowed from nvchad.
+Nvim configs ported from my old vimscript configs to lua, with some additions inspired from lunarvim and nvchad.

 This is a personal work-in-progress.
-It works, but it has some quirks that I am actively working out and will push to this repository.
-If there are keybind related issues or other issues unrelated to the plugins themselves, please create an issue ticket and I will happily look into handling it.
+If you discover any issues unrelated to the plugins themselves, please create an issue ticket and I will happily look into handling it.

 Basic items, tab to cycle through autocompletion, enter to accept.